 He was currently facing at least several dozen people with handguns, and Kiba’s forward progress halted.
 He couldn't move forward while also deflecting the holy bullets that were flashing towards them.
 Those bullets, which had been blessed or anointed in holy oils, Kiba wasn’t certain of the how of it, were even impacting the reality of the demonic sword his Sacred Gear, Sword Birth, had created.
 The holy power embedded in the bullets was having an impact.
 Considering it was a demonic blade and he quickly summoned up a second blade, using that while he replaced the first.

-There was a brief stop in the firing as there was a thunderous crash from elsewhere in the building, but Kiba coundlt take advantage of it until it was joined by the sounds of two rifles speaking as one behind him. the two SAT police had cleared out the one room on the first floor and were now firing over Kiba’s head on full aut.
+There was a brief stop in the firing as there was a thunderous crash from elsewhere in the building, but Kiba couldn’t take advantage of it until it was joined by the sounds of two rifles speaking as one behind him.
+The two SAT police had cleared out the one room on the first floor and were now firing over Kiba’s head on full auto.
 There were screams and shouts, and the bullet hell racing towards Kiba cut off.

 “This is where you say ‘thank you for saving me’ you stupid ass,” Rika shouted, reaching to grab Kiba by the back of the neck.